Víctor González (footballer, born 1994)

-Víctor Miguel González Chang (born 30 May 1994) is a Chilean footballer who plays as a defender for Santiago Wanderers.
+Víctor Miguel González Chang (born 30 May 1994) is a Chilean footballer who plays as a defender for Santiago City.

 Career

-After playing for Colo-Colo B at the Segunda División, the third level of Chilean football, until 2013–14 season, he had no chances to play in the professional squad on 2014–15 season.
+After playing for Colo-Colo B at the Segunda División, the third level of Chilean football, until 2013–14 season, González had no chances to play in the professional squad on 2014–15 season.
 So, he joined San Antonio Unido on second half year 2016.

 Playing for Deportes Valdivia at the Primera B he achieved consistency, what carried him to join Coquimbo Unido for playing at the both Primera División and Copa Sudamericana by first time on 2020.

-He joined Deportes Temuco for the 2023 season.
+González joined Deportes Temuco for the 2023 season.
 He switched to Santiago Wanderers for the 2025 season.

+In February 2026, González signed with Santiago City.